How to read a blockchain explorer

 - What is RBF-enabled?

-RBF stands for Replace-by-Fee.
-It means that if your transaction is stuck in the long line of unconfirmed transactions, you can replace it with another version with a higher transaction fee.
-If you see RBF-enabled No, your wallet doesn't support this feature.
+Replace-by-Fee / RBF means that if your transaction is stuck in the long line of unconfirmed transactions, you can replace it with another version with a higher fee if your wallet supports this feature.
+If you see RBF-enabled No, your wallet doesn't support it. ('What if I cancelled the transaction?' you may ask.
+'And then make another.
+Would it make it go through faster?'
+Alas, crypto transactions are irreversible and cannot be cancelled.)

 - Locktime?